EXCLUSIVE-Syrians lead push to create global chemical weapons tribunal

 "An international body with dedicated resources and a team that has developed expertise on building cases around chemical weapons incidents might be well placed to deal with these types of cases," she said.

-(Reporting by Maya Gebeily in Beirut, Stephanie van den Berg and Anthony Deutsch in The Hague; Editing by Angus MacSwan)
+(Reporting by Maya Gebeily in Beirut, Stephanie van den Berg and Anthony Deutsch in The Hague; Additional reporting by Mahmoud Hasano in Afrin, Syria; Editing by Angus MacSwan and Bernadette Baum)

 ((Stephanie.vandenBerg@thomsonreuters.com;))